Common OSP: Streamline US Organic Certification with Quick Organics

 What Is the Common Organic System Plan?

-The Common Organic System Plan (Common OSP) is a standardized, risk-based Organic System Plan designed to bring greater clarity, consistency, and efficiency to organic certification across the United States.
+The Common Organic System Plan (Common OSP) is a standardized, risk-based Organic System Plan designed to bring greater clarity, consistency, and efficiency to organic certification.

 Developed collaboratively with input from organic certifiers, inspectors, producers, and industry partners, the Common OSP establishes a shared baseline structure for documenting organic practices in alignment with USDA National Organic Program (NOP) regulations.